Residential Recycling and Trash Collection Information

 Household Hazardous Waste

-New Brunswick Dept of Public Works will collect appliances (white goods such as refrigerators, washers, dryers, etc) and scrap metal curbside BY APPOINTMENT ONLY.
+New Brunswick Department of Public Works will collect appliances (white goods such as refrigerators, washers, dryers, etc.) and scrap metal curbside BY APPOINTMENT ONLY.
 NO CAR PARTS ACCEPTED.
-Call the New Brunswick Division of Recycling at 745-5059 to schedule an appointment.
+Call the New Brunswick Division of Recycling at (732) 745-5059 to schedule an appointment.
 Fees may apply.

 Middlesex County Residential Paint Recycling Program

-In an effort to reduce litter the City of New Brunswick has implemented a litter reduction educational program, Stop.
-Think.
-Go Green.
-Keep New Brunswick Clean!
-The litter reduction educational program is in addition to the placement of additional city litter receptacles, continued mechanical street sweeping, improved hand sweeping, continued Clean Communities volunteer cleanups.
+In an effort to reduce litter, the City of New Brunswick has implemented a litter reduction educational program: Stop-Think-Go Green – Keep New Brunswick Clean!
+The litter reduction educational program supplements the placement of additional City litter receptacles, continued mechanical and hand street sweeping, continued Clean Communities volunteer clean-ups, School Kids Sweep Up Day, Urban Clean-up Week, inspections and the Clean City Block Captain program.